Christian Science Hymnal: 1932 edition

-Settings of Eddy's poems, Love, and Satisfied, first appeared with the 1932 edition.
+Settings of two of Eddy's poems, Love and Satisfied, first appeared with the 1932 edition.
 More numerous alternate settings of the seven hymns by Eddy were provided, as they are chosen often for use in worship services.
 Index listings include tunes alphabetically, tunes metrically, composers and sources, tempo indications, authors and sources, and first lines.
 Found in the Supplement section are the hymns, I Need Thee Every Hour, I'm a Pilgrim and I'm a Stranger, and Eternity, which were originally included in the hymnal at the request of Eddy.

 The 1932 version became the standard through the present day, typically in first blue, then brown cover, with an octagonal emboss of the Original Mother Church tower and Extension dome.
 It has been translated into numerous languages; the tunes and hymn numbers are maintained, joined to the vernacular versions of the texts.
 Visitors would be able to sing in their own language, joining with the congregation singing in the other language.